BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_2_Knowing_Your_lightning_Setup.md

 ## Knowing Your c-lightning Directory

-Everything is kept in the `~/.lightning` directory.
+When using c-lightning, everything is kept in the `~/.lightning` directory.

 The main directory just contains directories for whichever networks are configured, in this case testnet:
 ```
 $ ls ~/.lightning
 testnet
 ```

-The `~/.lightning/testnet directory` will then contains all of the guts of your setup:
+The `~/.lightning/testnet directory` will then contains the guts of your setup:
 ```
 $ ls ~/.lightning/testnet3
 config  gossip_store  hsm_secret  lightningd.sqlite3  lightningd.sqlite3-journal  lightning-rpc